Village (album): Reception

-In The Washington Post Geoffrey Himes wrote "on Village, drummer Lenny White and bassist Clarence Seay keep prodding and provoking the soloists by inserting abrupt rolls, loud bursts, pauses and even time changes into the mix.
+In The Washington Post, Geoffrey Himes wrote that "on Village, drummer Lenny White and bassist Clarence Seay keep prodding and provoking the soloists by inserting abrupt rolls, loud bursts, pauses and even time changes into the mix.
 And in the heady ensemble sections, Roney's trumpet plays counterpoint -- sometimes dissonant counterpoint -- against the saxophones and piano.
 The leader's insistence that his musicians constantly challenge each other rhythmically and harmonically is quite African in its concept and explains not only the album's title but its vibrant sense of conflict and resolution".

-On All About Jazz Rick Bruner said "There are many rewards awaiting listeners in the latest offering from trumpeter Wallace Roney.
+On All About Jazz, Rick Bruner said, "There are many rewards awaiting listeners in the latest offering from trumpeter Wallace Roney.
 There’s the controlled fire of Mr. Roney’s trumpet lines, the equally hot playing of wife, Geri Allen, on piano and brother, Antoine Roney, on tenor saxophone, and the rare treat of hearing Lenny White’s amazing drum work.
 Add inspired guest spots from Chick Corea, Pharoah Sanders, and Michael Brecker and it adds up to one exciting package. ...
 For those of you with an aversion to electronics, never fear!
 They are subtle and effective.
 No less than you’d expect in the hands of this great band.
 One of the more exciting releases of 1997, Village is a keeper".